August 10, 2020

 Before we go further, keep in mind that WordPress admin login credentials are set during WordPress installation.
 Thus, they’re not the same password as your hosting control panel.

-Usually, WordPress is installed in the root of your domain (public_html directory of your hosting account), you can access its admin login area with the following link: yourdomain.com/wp-admin.
+Usually, WordPress is installed in the root of your domain (public_html directory of your hosting account), you can access its admin login page with any of the following links:

-ProTip: If WordPress is installed in any sub-folder such as /wp/, the login URL would be yourdomain.com/wp/wp-admin.
-If it’s on a sub-domain, it would be subdomain.yourdomain.com/wp-admin.
+If WordPress is installed in any sub-folder such as /wp/, the URL to your login page would be www.yourdomain.com/wp/wp-admin.

 Now, to enter the WordPress admin area, you’ll need to fill in your WordPress Username, or Email Address, and the Password that you’ve created during the installation process.